Low-energy plasmon excitations in infinite-layer nickelates: Introduction

-The plasmon gap and $t_z$ are particularly large in the electron-doped infinite-layer cuprate Sr$_{0.9}$La$_{0.1}$CuO$_2$ (SLCO)\cite{hepting22}, which is isostructural to infinite-layer nickelates\cite{botana20,karp22}.
-The observed RIXS plasmons in SLCO were accurately captured by calculations in the layered $t$-$J$-$V$ model\cite{hepting22} using the tight-binding fit to the Cu $d_{x^2-y^2}$ band at the Fermi surface reported in Ref.\cite{botana20} for CaCuO$_2$.
-In Ref.\cite{botana20} a similar tight-binding fit to the Ni $d_{x^2-y^2}$ band for LaNiO$_2$ was provided.
-Then, if RNiO$_2$ and SLCO are isostructural and both are cupratelike, the $t$-$J$-$V$ model should yield low-energy plasmons for RNiO$_2$.
-Interestingly, and important for this work, very recently an optical plasma frequency of about $1.05$ eV was measured in Nd$_{0.8}$Sr$_{0.2}$NiO$_2$(Ref.\cite{cervasio22}).
-This benchmark for the optical plasmon branch represents an important advantage because it is an indicator for the suitable strength of the long-range Coulomb repulsion in the material class (see Appendix A), thus allowing to perform reliable $t$-$J$-$V$ model calculations for the low-energy plasmons in nickelates.
+The plasmon gap and $t_z$ are particularly large in the electron-doped infinite-layer cuprate Sr$_{0.9}$La$_{0.1}$CuO$_2$ (SLCO) \cite{hepting22}, which is isostructural to infinite-layer nickelates \cite{botana20,karp22}.
+The observed RIXS plasmons in SLCO were accurately captured by calculations in the layered $t$-$J$-$V$ model \cite{hepting22} using the tight-binding fit to the Cu $d_{x^2-y^2}$ band at the Fermi surface reported in Ref.\cite{botana20} for CaCuO$_2$.
+In Ref.\cite{botana20} a similar tight-binding fit to the Ni $d_{x^2-y^2}$ band for LaNiO$_2$ was also provided.
+Then, if $R$NiO$_2$ and SLCO are isostructural and both are cupratelike, the $t$-$J$-$V$ model should yield low-energy plasmons for $R$NiO$_2$.
+Importantly, an optical plasma frequency of about $1.05$ eV was measured very recently in Nd$_{0.8}$Sr$_{0.2}$NiO$_2$ \cite{cervasio22}.
+This benchmark for the optical plasmon branch represents an important advantage because it is an indicator of the suitable strength of the long-range Coulomb repulsion in the material class (see Appendix A), thus allowing us to perform reliable $t$-$J$-$V$ model calculations for the low-energy plasmons in nickelates.

-In this paper we study the emergence of low-energy plasmons in nickelates assuming two distinct cases: a) Nickelates are strongly correlated systems and b) nickelates are weakly interacting electron systems.
-The consideration of these two opposite cases and the obtained presence and absence of plasmons can help to identify whether nickelates fall into the regime a) or b), or a mixed regime.
-Moreover, the obtained plasmon dispersion relations and a predicted plasmon gap contribute to the understanding of the charge dynamics in nickelates, which is an integral part of these materials.
+In this paper, in the framework of a one-band model, we study the emergence of low-energy plasmons in nickelates assuming two distinct cases: (i) Nickelates are strongly correlated systems and, (ii) nickelates are characterized by weak electron interactions.
+The consideration of these two opposite cases and the obtained presence and absence of plasmons can help to identify whether nickelates fall into regime (i) or (ii) or a mixed regime.
+Moreover, the obtained plasmon dispersion relations and plasmon gap contribute to the understanding of the charge dynamics in nickelates, which is an integral part of these materials.

-In section II we show the results of our $t$-$J$-$V$ and RPA calculations and in section III we present the discussion and conclusion.
-In Appendix A we summarize the main formulas for the layered $t$-$J$-$V$ model which were extensively discussed in previous papers\cite{foussats04,bejas12,greco16}, and in Appendix B we provide the main expressions for the standard RPA calculation\cite{mahan}.
+In Sec.
+II we show the results of our $t$-$J$-$V$ and random-phase approximation (RPA) calculations, and in Sec.
+III we present the discussion and conclusion.
+In Appendix A we summarize the main formulas for the layered $t$-$J$-$V$ model which were extensively discussed in previous papers \cite{foussats04,bejas12,greco16}, and in Appendix B we provide the main expressions for the standard RPA calculation \cite{mahan}.